 Whenever line of sight is not an option, shape sensing provides the critical information required to make the right decision in the most difficult environments.

-MARKETS FOR FIBER OPTIC SHAPE SENSING
+Medical MARKET FOR FIBER OPTIC SHAPE SENSING